Sia-11/AIML-Internship-Dlithe/README.md

 -The project includes a model comparison to determine the best-fitting prediction model.
 -The accuracy scores of different models are compared and visualized using Matplotlib.

-## Contributing

-Contributions to this project are welcome.
-Feel free to submit issues, feature requests, or pull requests.

 ## License